wonderbird/git-revert-workshop/README.md

 In this workshop you will learn to revert commits on a branch, which is used for integration testing.

+To run the workshop, simply create a new repository by using this template.
+You can run the workshop on your computer with Nodejs or on a GitHub codespace.
+The latter runs out of the box and the codespace can be deleted when you are done.

 ## Branching strategy: `main`, `develop`, `feat/xyz`

 We simulate a system with a "production" environment (PROD) and an integration "test" environment (TEST).
 PROD represents the system used by the end users.
-TEST represents a copy of PROD, which the development teams for verifying their changes before they send them to the PROD system.
+TEST is a copy of PROD.
+The development teams verify their changes in the TEST system before they send them to the PROD system.

 In our git repository, the PROD system is represented by the `main` branch, the TEST system is represented by the `develop` branch.

 When a developer (team) starts a new feature, they create a branch `feat/xyz` from `develop`.
-When they are done developing the feature, they merge their feature branch to `develop`.
-The TEST system is then rebuilt and the developers can run integration tests.
+When the feature is ready for testing, they merge their feature branch into `develop`.
+Then the TEST system is updated and the developers run integration tests.

-If all tests succeed, then the developers merge `develop` into `main`.
+If all tests pass, the developers merge `develop` into `main`.
 This causes the feature to appear in the PROD system.

-Next, they merge `main` back into `develop` to ensure that both branches are in sync.
-Finally, they delete their feature branch.
+Finally, they merge `main` back into `develop` to ensure that both branches are always in sync.
+They usually delete their feature branch afterwards.

-## Exercise
+## About the exercises

-You will simulate implementing features, by adding rows with the use case description to the file [workflows.txt](./workflows.txt).

-You will run the "System" shipped in this repository to see what is deployed to TEST and PROD, respectively.
-The "System" simply shows the contents of the [workflows.txt](./workflows.txt) file effective for the corresponding environment.
-It also shows the commits, that are considered for the respective environment.
+The exercises simulate how multiple teams develop features concurrently.

+Exercise 1 shows the happy path: The feature works out of the box.

+Exercise 2 shows the unhappy path: A feature doesn't pass the integration tests and needs to be fixed.
+While we fix the broken feature, we free the TEST system so that other teams could ship their features while we are debugging.

+Exercise 3 shows the unhappy path from the perspective of two teams working concurrently.

+In this simulation "The System" is represented by the contents of the [workflows.txt](./workflows.txt) file on either the `main` branch (PROD) or on the `develop` branch (TEST).

+We have a small web application which visualizes this and allows switching between PROD and TEST easily.
+The web application also shows the commits, that are considered by each environment.

-### Run "The System"
+## How to run "The System"

-#### Prerequisites
+### Prerequisites

-After cloning this repository, restore the node modules:
+After you have created the new repository from this template or when your GitHub codespace has started, restore the node modules:

 ```shell
 npm install
 ```

-#### Start "The System"
+### Start "The System"

 The system consists of a frontend and a backend.